DavidJimenezS/Graph_Learning_Based_on_Signal_Smoothness_Representation_for_Change_Detection/README.md

 These datasets are part of the following works:

-* Graph Learning Based on Signal Smoothness Representation for Homogeneous and Heterogeneous Change Detection in IEEE TGRS (currently under review).
+* "[Graph Learning Based on Signal Smoothness Representation for Homogeneous and Heterogeneous Change Detection](http://dx.doi.org/10.1109/TGRS.2022.3168126)" published in IEEE Transactions on Geoscience and Remote Sensing (TGRS).

 * "[Graph-Based Data Fusion Applied to: Change Detection and Biomass Estimation in Rice Crops](https://www.mdpi.com/2072-4292/12/17/2683)" published in MDPI.